Suffolk University: Athletics

-Suffolk University teams participate as a member of the National Collegiate Athletic Association's Division III.
-The Rams are a member of the Commonwealth Coast Conference (CCC) and the Eastern College Athletic Conference (ECAC).
+Suffolk University teams, nicknamed the Rams, participate as a member of the National Collegiate Athletic Association's Division III.
+The Rams are a member of the Conference of New England and the Eastern College Athletic Conference (ECAC).
 They were a member of the Great Northeast Athletic Conference (GNAC) from 1995 to 2020.

 Men's sports include baseball, basketball, cross country, indoor and outdoor track and field, golf, ice hockey, soccer and tennis; while women's sports include basketball, cross country, indoor and outdoor track and field, ice hockey, soccer, softball, golf, tennis and volleyball.

+Student newspaper

+The Suffolk Journal is the weekly student newspaper of Suffolk University.
+It has operated continuously since 1936.
+The Journal prints a 16-page weekly newspaper, distributed across campus.